sgrobe875/Twitter_Homelessness_Project/README.md

   - Note that unshelt_homelessness_plotting.R is no longer compatible with the available data, which is fine for the purposes of this project
 - hypothesis_testing.R

+### Miscellaneous files
+- load_data.R
+  - This file is nested within all graphing R files as a cleaner way to load in all necessary data files at once in a single line
+  - Reads in relevant data files and rescales the sentiment columns from the default [1,9] to a more accessible [-1,1]